Things To Do While You’re Still Sentient

 - Don’t even install the mobile phone app for your investment accounts and only access them from your home computer.

-- Always use the biometric security on your phone (i.e., FaceID or TouchID) when you’re in public; if you must tap in your phone’s passcode, do it carefully so no one could possibly see or video you.
-Treat this passcode as more precious than your ATM code.
+- Always use the biometric security on your phone (i.e., FaceID) when you’re in public.
+If you must tap in your passcode, do it carefully so no one could possibly see or video you.
+Treat this passcode as more precious than your grandchildren.

 - If you use Venmo or other payment apps, set a daily or weekly limit that is comfortable for your financial circumstances.

 - Be suspicious of all links from emails and text messages.
-Don’t click on them unless you’re certain they’re legitimate.
+Never click on them unless you’re certain they’re legitimate.

-You can’t be sure which of you will be the first to depart this earth so both of you should know how the bills are paid, a full list of all accounts, the login credentials, the full list of credit cards, the details of all loans, where important documents are stored, etc. You and your spouse should grant limited access to each other’s individual accounts such as IRAs.
+If you haven’t found the fountain of youth, you can’t be sure which of you will be the first to depart this earth so both of you should know how the bills are paid, the full list of accounts, the login credentials, the full list of credit cards, the details of all loans, where important documents are stored, etc. You and your spouse should grant access to each other’s individual accounts such as IRAs.
+If you have kids or other loved ones that you trust, consider bringing them into this circle of knowledge.

 Instruct your credit card company to send a text or email notification to both of you every time there is a large purchase and your investment firm to send you a notification every time there is a significant withdrawal.

-For your investment accounts, designate a trusted contact.
+For your investment accounts, consider using a trusted contact.

 The SEC website defines a trusted contact: a person that you authorize your brokerage firm to contact in limited circumstances, such as if your broker has trouble reaching you or has a reasonable belief that your account may be exposed to possible financial exploitation.

-Note that a trusted contact cannot withdraw funds from your account.
+Note that a trusted contact cannot withdraw funds from your account but can instruct your financial firm to temporarily lock down the account.

 The SEC also helpfully explains why you may want one: